clstoulouse/motu/README.md

 ### <a name="ArchitectureScalability">Architecture scalability</a>
 To run Motu over several instances, a [Redis server](#RedisServerConfig) has to be deployed in order to share to request id and status.
 The download folder of Motu has also to be shared between the different Motu instances.
-If can be on a NFS server or a GLusterFS server.
+It can be on a NFS server or a GLusterFS server.
-The frontal web server "Apache HTTPd" must server the downloaded files and implements the load balencer between all Motu instances.
+The frontal web server "Apache HTTPd" must serve the downloaded files and implement the load balencer between all Motu instances.
-All other server, CAS, NFS remains as on the single instance architecture.
+All other servers, CAS, NFS remains as on the single instance architecture.
 The same source code is used to run Motu with a single architecture or with several instances.
 It is just done by [configuration](#InstallationScalability).
-When Motu is scalable, one Motu server instance can run a download request, another distinct Motu server instance can respond to a get status request and a last one can respond the URL on the result file.
+When Motu is scalable, one Motu server instance can run a download request, another distinct Motu server instance can respond to a "get status" request and a last one can respond the URL of the result file.

 ![Software architecture](./motu-parent/src/doc/softwareArchitectureScalability.png "Motu software architecture, scalability")